Britain's last governor in Hong Kong to address U.S. China commission

 China resumed control of the British colony in 1997 through a “one country, two systems” formula that allows wide-ranging autonomy and specifies universal suffrage as an eventual goal.

-But Beijing said in August it would effectively screen candidates for city leader, prompting weeks of street protests by pro-democracy activists.
+But Beijing said in August it would effectively screen candidates for city leader, prompting street protests by pro-democracy activists.

-China’s Foreign Ministry had already dismissed comments by Patten on developments in Hong Kong, accusing him of trying to incite “illegal” protests.
+China’s Foreign Ministry has dismissed comments by Patten on developments in Hong Kong, accusing him of trying to incite “illegal” protests, and said foreigners should not meddle.

-In a speech in Brisbane last weekend, Obama pledged to stand up for human rights in the region and said Hong Kong protesters were “speaking out for their universal rights”.
+In a speech in Brisbane last weekend, Obama pledged to stand up for human rights in the region and said in Hong Kong protesters were “speaking out for their universal rights.”